 Here are some additional trails in the area

 There is no fee for day use at Mallards Rest.
-However, there is a nightly camping fee which must be paid onsite.
+However, there is a nightly camping fee that must be paid on site.

 The Yellowstone River is one of the finest trout streams in the country and people come from around the world to fish here.
 As long as you have a license and obey all regulations you can fish at Mallards Rest.

 Native Yellowstone cutthroat trout and mountain whitefish are common in the Yellowstone.
 There are also large numbers of wild brown trout and rainbow trout which were introduced in the past.